What to teach 3-year-olds in dance class

-One of the questions I am asked most frequently is what to teach 3 year olds in dance class.
+One of the questions I am asked most frequently is what to teach 3-year-olds in dance class.
 As the Preschool years are such a time of rapid development, when you are planning your Preschool Dance classes each age group needs careful attention.
-3 year olds can be a particular challenge as they are often just coming out of Mommy and Me dance classes.
+3-year-olds can be a particular challenge as they are often just coming out of Mommy and Me dance classes.
 The 3-4 age group is the first time dancers are coming into the room on their own and you need to make sure they feel safe and are engaged and stimulated in order to create a fantastic learning environment for your tiny dancers.
-When it comes to what teach 3 year olds in dance class, here are some tips.
-These are based off the widely used Preschool Ballet Blueprint, a downloadable Preschool dance curriculum which provides a solid foundation for providing quality Preschool Dance instruction.
+When it comes to what to teach 3-year-olds in dance class, here are some tips.
+These are based on the widely used Preschool Ballet Blueprint, a downloadable Preschool dance curriculum that provides a solid foundation for providing quality Preschool Dance instruction.

 - Entering the room routine – this may sound obvious but if you don’t have a clear plan for how your dancers are going to enter the room, disaster will strike before you have even danced a step.
-At this young age, separating from caregivers can be nerve wracking, so establishing a predictable routine is key for setting the tone for a wonderful dance class.
+At this young age, separating from caregivers can be nerve-wracking, so establishing a predictable routine is key for setting the tone for a wonderful dance class.
 Your dancers should start to follow a routine where they enter the studio and find their own special spot.
-Place markers like these are fantastic as they give dancers a feeling of security and help to keep the class organised and running smoothly.
+Place markers are fantastic as they give dancers a feeling of security and help to keep the class organized and running smoothly.
+You can use poly dots, mats, or laminated pictures.
 Mats are also a great option and last for years.
-These are great and come in a variety of patterns.

-2. A warm-up and articulation – when it comes to what to teach 3 year olds in dance class, the warm up phase is key.
-Engaging your tiny dancers right from the first moment of class is super important.
+2. A warm-up and articulation – when it comes to what to teach 3-year-olds in dance class, the warm-up phase is key.
+Engaging your tiny dancers right from the first moment of the class is super important.
 A playlist is a great help as you can set it going and proceed straight through around 5 songs.
 It is a great idea to start with some familiar nursery rhymes.
 If a student is feeling a little overwhelmed or nervous, hearing something familiar can really help them out.
 This phase can also include some simple articulation such as happy toes, sad toes, simple hand movements, and gentle stretches.

 Steps to include